-Nature of the Course/Instructional Method: This class is based on active learning principles in which student questions and presentations complement instructor facilitated discussions and mini-lectures.
-Students will work in teams on a regular basis.
-The instructor will introduce accounting topics with the comments/ideas of student teams.
+Nature of the Course/Instructional Method: This class is based on active learning principles in which student questions and presentations complement instructor facilitated discussions and lectures.
 In order to be ready for this, you will need to keep up with your reading.
-The instructor reserves the right to test you on your reading with occasional quizzes.
+The instructor reserves the right to test you on your reading and comprehension with occasional quizzes.
 The instructor will give overviews/detailed information where appropriate, while the student takes notes.
 Other class efforts will be divided as follows:

 - 1. Homework: Keeping up with homework is vital to your success in this class!
 The instructor will assign specific homework problems for each chapter, however additional practice is encouraged.
 For each assignment: - Each student should complete or attempt ALL of the problems and bring the solutions to class. - o Instructor will check homework completed individually. - There will be a class discussion of selected items.
 Students and instructor will question/examine/consider/debate the solutions. - 2.
 Participation: consisting of in-class exercises and discussion will give students the opportunity to demonstrate subject knowledge.
 Active participation in group activities is a core function in a business environment.
 As such, a significant portion of your grade will be sourced to such exercises.
-I encourage participation.
 Participation means providing input to the class, such as comments, observations, or opinions.
 Attendance itself is not graded. - 3.
-Quizzes/Exams: Based on lectures/text/guest speakers/other-see the course schedule for the timing.
-Tests will be a combination of theory and problems.
+Chapter Quizzes/Exams: Based on lectures/text/guest speakers/other-see the course schedule for the timing.
 After completion of an exam, you are responsible to turn in the exam document and any materials used during the test.
-If you do not turn in everything, you may not get credit for the exam.
-Early exams may be arranged in advance with the instructor.
-Make-up exams may only be arranged if necessitated by extraordinary circumstances. - 4.
-Team Projects: In this class, you and a small team will be responsible for multiple group projects.
+If you do not turn in everything, you may not get credit for the exam. - 4.
+Team Projects: In this class, you and a small team will be responsible for multiple group assignments.
 NOTE: Points are assigned individually and as a group.
-Team members will evaluate one another's' contributions to the projects as a part of the grading.
-You will also work with this group on a regular basis on assignments within the classroom. - 5.
+Team members will evaluate one anothers' contributions to the projects as a part of the grading.
+You will also work with this group on a periodic basis on assignments within the classroom. - 5.
 Workload: Students may plan that work outside class will be approximately equivalent to the College guidelines of two hours outside class for every hour in class.
-This amount may vary from student to student and week to week based on the course content.

-6. Instructor Hours: This instructor's working hours are generally between 8:30 am and 4:30 pm, PST, Monday through Thursday and 9:00 am to 2pm Fridays.
+This amount may vary from student to student and week to week based on the course content. - 6.
+Instructor Hours: This instructor's working hours are generally between 9:00 am and 4:30 pm, PST, Monday through Thursday and 9:00 am to 3pm Fridays.
 Exceptions to these hours may arise, however students should not expect to receive communications from the instructor outside of those times.
 Be aware that the duties of an instructor extend beyond those of the classroom and access to the instructor may be limited even during the working hours listed above.